Cynary/debian6.01/README.md

 The current login flow looks like:
 If local login fails, but kerberos login succeeds create a new user, along with a home directory for the user. (createUser and pam_mkhomedir do this).
-When a logout happens, as long as it's not one of the specified system users (root, alpha, or beta), then the user gets deleted along with all their files. (this is done in cleanUser).
+When a logout happens, as long as it's not one of the specified system users (root, alpha, beta, or orifs_user), then the user gets deleted along with all their files. (this is done in cleanUser).

+**WORK IN PROGRESS** instead let's set up a file flagging whether it was a kerberos login or a system login.
+All the files will also not get deleted in the future, as they are simply synchronized with ori.

 ### Skeleton home directory